euroscipy/euroscipy_proceedings/papers/verschelde/verschelde.rst

 Obtaining, Installing, and Contributing
 ---------------------------------------

-PHCpack and phcpy are distributed under the GNU GPL license.
+PHCpack and phcpy are distributed under the GNU GPL license (version 2 or any later version).
-Recently a new repository PHCpack was added github with the source code of version 2.3.84 of PHCpack, which contains version 0.1.4 of phcpy.
+Recently a new repository PHCpack was added on github with the source code of version 2.3.84 of PHCpack, which contains version 0.1.4 of phcpy.
 Executable versions for Linux, Mac, and Windows are